-Always start with this section, as a winning profile can be decider, if the perspective employer will read on or not.
+Always start with this section, as a winning profile can be the decider, if the perspective employer will read on or not.

 Write your email address, any telephone numbers, and your address clearly.
 Many jobseekers forget this!

 It’s important to focus on further education, particularly diplomas, qualifications and degrees, unless you are a student, then you must list the level you are studying at.

-It’s important to list the qualifications that been achieved.
+It’s important to list the qualifications that have been achieved.
 This shows the employer that you qualified in the area that they are looking to employ in.

 There needs to be a lot of relevant information in this section.
 You really must take your time and list your experience and achievements gained.